verilog-to-routing/vtr-verilog-to-routing/doc/src/odin/dev_guide/contributing.md

 Then, create a pull request with that branch and **include WIP in the title.**
 This will automatically indicate that this PR is not ready to be merged.
 Continue to work on the branch, pushing the commits regularly.
-Like a PR, test cases are also needed to be included through the use of benchmarks.
+Like a PR, test cases must be included through the use of benchmarks.
 See [regression tests](./regression_tests) for further instruction.

 ### Formating

 Odin II shares the same contributing philosophy as [VPR](https://docs.verilogtorouting.org/en/latest/dev/contributing/contributing/).
 Most importantly PRs will be rejected if they do not respect the coding standard: see [VPRs coding standard](https://docs.verilogtorouting.org/en/latest/dev/developing/#code-formatting)

+To correct any code formatting issues flagged by the CI system, simply run ``make format`` to adapt the newly added code to VPR's coding standard.
+If you have made alterations to python scripts, you would probably need to run ``make format-py`` and ``./dev/pylint_check.py`` from the VTR root directory to correct the python code formatting and check for lint errors.

 ## Odin II's Flow